sina-salek-finance/us-equities-portfolio-demos/README.md

   This repo includes an estimator optimised for 5-day-ahead equity performance.
 The challenge of overlapping labels, which violates the i.i.d assumption and can cause overfitting, is handled by the `NoOverlapVoter`.
 This module trains individual estimators on non-overlapping data subsets and then aggregates their predictions using a voting mechanism.
 More details on this approach can be found in [Advances in Financial Machine Learning](https://www.wiley.com/en-br/Advances+in+Financial+Machine+Learning-p-9781119482086) by Marcos Lopez de Prado.

 - **Alpha Factor Performance:**
-  Our AI ALPHA model consistently generates positive results during validation, even when performance across individual factors varies significantly.
-The effectiveness of combining alphas is shown in the following visualisation:
+  The combined alpha we obtained using the above estimator (AI ALPHA) consistently generates positive results during validation, even when performance across individual factors varies significantly.
+The comparison of the AI ALPHA with a subset of the alphas making up the combination is shown in the following visualisation:

   ![combining_alphas.png](images/combining_alphas.png)